KDE/kalendar/README.md

 **Kalendar requires KFrameworks 5.86 to be installed.** This package version is fairly recent and may not yet be available in your distibution of choice, meaning Kalendar might not work.

+**We also strongly recommend you install the `kdepim-runtime` package before starting Kalendar** -- this will provide you with the ability to add calendars from online resources.
+Having this package will also let Kalendar's backend automatically create a default local calendar.

+If you have already installed and started Kalendar and are now installing `kdepim-runtime`, make sure to run `akonadictl restart`; this will enable online resources and the local calendar after installing `kdepim-runtime`.

 KDE Neon dependencies:
 ```
 git cmake build-essential gettext extra-cmake-modules qtbase5-dev qtdeclarative5-dev libqt5svg5-dev qtquickcontrols2-5-dev qml-module-org-kde-kirigami2 kirigami2-dev libkf5i18n-dev gettext libkf5coreaddons-dev qml-module-qtquick-layouts qml-module-qtlocation qtlocation5-dev qml-module-qtpositioning qtpositioning5-dev libkf5mime-dev libkf5calendarsupport-dev libkf5akonadicontact-dev libkf5akonadi-dev libkf5windowsystem-dev libkf5package-dev libkf5calendarcore-dev libkf5configwidgets-dev libkf5contacts-dev libkf5people-dev libkf5eventviews-dev kdepim-runtime ninja-build